 Natural disasters, which are expected to increase due to climate change, also render women and girls vulnerable to sexual abuse and exploitation, particularly in contexts of pre-existing economic vulnerability.

-Impact Of Climate Change On Mental Health Women
+Impact Of Climate Change On Women’s Mental Health

 Impacts of climate change on mental health occur mostly after an extreme event but it can also happen before any natural calamity.
 Mental health outcomes of climate change range from minimal stress and distress symptoms to clinical disorders, ranging from anxiety and sleep disturbances to depression, post-traumatic stress, and suicidal thoughts.